The City of Kingston holds regular citizenship ceremonies to welcome new Australian citizens on behalf of the Department of Home Affairs.

 You will become an Australian citizen after you make the pledge.

-In person ceremonies take place at Kingston City Hall, 985 Nepean Highway on Google Maps
+Ceremonies take place at Kingston City Hall, 985 Nepean Highway (view map).

 Instructions for your ceremony